-Flushing the cooling system with fresh water is essential to neutralize corroding effects of salt or other chemical products present in water.
-It will help to remove sand, salt, shells or other particles in water jacket engine, exhaust manifold, tuned pipe and/or hoses.
+Flushing the exhaust cooling system with fresh water is essential to neutralize corroding effects of salt or other chemical products present in water.
+It will help to remove sand, salt, shells or other particles in water jackets and/or hoses.

-Engine lubrication and flushing should be performed when the sport boat is not expected to be used further the same day or when the sport boat is stored for any extended time.
+Flushing should be performed when the sport boat is not expected to be used further the same day or when the sport boat is stored for any extended time.